captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
-What happened between us, Walter—please—I hope you are not asking me to travel with you, like romance—
+What happened between us, Walter — please — I hope you are not asking me to travel with you, like romance —

 ---